Revision 22-5; Effective Nov. 4, 2022

 - have been discussed and approved by the Director of Child Day Care Licensing or the Director of Residential Child Care Licensing.

-State statutes for Licensing are found in the following:
+State statutes for Child Care Regulation (CCR) are found in the following:

 Human Resources Code

-Texas HHSC rules related to Child Care Licensing (CCL) are found in Title 26, Chapter 745, Texas Administrative Code (TAC) and Title 40, TAC (only Chapter 745, Subchapters K and M).
+HHSC rules related to CCR are found in 26 TAC Chapter 745.
 The rules implement the agency's statutory responsibilities and identify and describe the rights and responsibilities of HHSC and the operations HHSC regulates.
-These rules can be found on the HHS website at Licensing Rules or on the Secretary of State website at Texas Administrative Code.
+These rules can be found on the HHS website at Minimum Standards or on the Secretary of State website at Texas Administrative Code.

 Before adopting new, amended or repealed rules, HHSC publishes all proposed rule changes in the Texas Register for a 30-day review and comment period.